Thoughtscript/academic_papers/Fragments/Skeptical Probabilities.md

 Please avoid **overnaming** here.

-Calculating the credility of philosophical positions by the number of bullshit moves required to justify it.
+Calculating the credibility of philosophical positions by the number of bullshit moves required to justify it.

 1. X draws squiggly marks "///".
 1. X claims that "///" reveals some powerful mathematical insight.
 1. X lacks a clear formal definition for "///".
-1. X cannot link "///" through translation rules to any known math system ()
+1. X cannot link "///" through translation rules to any known math system.

 Interrogator asks: